maxattack/little-polygon/readme.md

 A collection of useful little scripts for making native mobile and desktop games.
 Features are added as I need them for my personal work, but I'm always game for contributions.

+Little Polygon is emphatically __not__ "middleware" or a "framework."
+Modules do not maintain any global state or manage control flow, and individual modules are decoupled from each other and usable independently.
+My goal is to add value, not express a particular archetectural point of view.

 Build Dependencies (python2x + pip)
 * lxml - For parsing TMX Files
 * Pillow - For image processing and compositting sprite atlasses